isomerpages/moe-punggolgreenpri/_our-curriculum/PE, Art and Music/PE, Art and Music.md

 The PE programme in PGPS aims to build a strong foundation for the development of broad-based physical competencies and opportunities for recreational participation.
-Anchored on our school values, our programme emphasizes on learning and enjoyment through developmentally appropriate movement experiences.
+Anchored on our school values, our programme emphasizes on learning and enjoyment through developmentally appropriate movement experiences.&nbsp;

 Building upon the PE programme, the sports CCA programme provides opportunities for specialisation in a sport, as well as broad-based development within the specialised sport and across other sports.
-Together with other school programmes, physical education and sports CCA contribute to holistic education and the development of 21st Century Competencies to better prepare each individual to thrive in a VUCA (i.e., volatile, uncertain, complex, and ambiguous) and highly-connected world.
+Together with other school programmes, physical education and sports CCA contribute to holistic education and the development of 21st Century Competencies to better prepare each individual to thrive in a VUCA (i.e., volatile, uncertain, complex, and&nbsp;ambiguous) and highly-connected world.

-**<font size=5><u>7 Key Learning Areas in Physical Education</u></font>**<br>
+**<font size="5"><u>7 Key Learning Areas in Physical Education</u></font>**<br>

-*   Athletics (From Primary 3)
+*   Athletics (From Primary 3)&nbsp;

-*   Dance
+*   Dance&nbsp;

-*   Games and Sports
+*   Games and Sports&nbsp;

-*   Gymnastics
+*   Gymnastics&nbsp;

-*   Outdoor Education
+*   Outdoor Education&nbsp;

-*   Physical Health and Fitness
+*   Physical Health and Fitness&nbsp;

 *   Swimming (Primary 3)

-Primary 1 & 2 lessons focus on the exploration and mastery of fundamental motor skills such as locomotor, non-locomotor and manipulative skills with application of movement concepts to develop a strong foundation in movement.
+Primary 1 &amp; 2 lessons focus on the exploration and mastery of fundamental motor skills such as locomotor, non-locomotor and manipulative skills with application of movement concepts to develop a strong foundation in movement.
 This provides the foundation for continual skill acquisition and facilitates future successful participation in physical activity.